 The main problem that I see with computer-aided translation tools is that pre-translations, or translation suggestions, are often misleading or just wrong.
 This can actually double the amount of work that you’d perform if you started from scratch.

 Humans can create translation matches and add as much information as possible, but a machine is never going to be able to understand and/or infer context.
 A machine doesn’t have the versatility and uniqueness of a brain.
 Language was created by humans.
 Translators should never have an automatic, default translation for any given word.
 A machine can replicate as much as we teach it to do, but some things are just not transferable.
 Professional translation requires more than turning words from one language into another.

 That’s why I don’t support the claim that MT post-editing reduces time investment in translation.
 But why are some people advertising the quickest turn-around for as cheap as possible?
 Like any high-quality product, translation requires a certain investment of time to ensure precision and accuracy.
 And that time has to be paid accordingly.
 Otherwise, it’s a no-win situation: neither the client nor the professional will enjoy the best experience.

 It actually seems that MT post-editing is helping some companies to make more profit by paying language professionals less.

-I’m very grateful to technology.
+I’m very grateful for technology.
 I always welcome any advance that will help improve the quality of my work as a language professional.
 I agree that a software creator, developer and/or seller needs to make money.
-Although it can be very fulfilling to volunteer for charity and non-profit organizations, who doesn’t like to be paid for his/her work?
+Although it can be very fulfilling to volunteer for charity and non-profit organizations, who doesn’t want to be paid for his/her work?

 What I don’t like is that some companies are taking advantage of translation software to earn more by paying professionals less.
 After all, those companies are still getting paid the same money by their end clients!